klaytn/klaytn-docs/docs/klaytn/design/multiport.md

 # Multichannel <a id="multichannel"></a>

 A Klaytn node can be run with Multichannel.
-When 2 servers are connected with Multichannel, they use 2 ports for communication.
+When 2 nodes are connected with Multichannel, they use 2 ports for communication.

 Depending on the number of [TCP listening ports](./kni.md), the connection differs.
 If 2 ports are enabled, multichannel is used.
 If a port is used, single channel is applied.
 If you use `kend.conf`, a multi channel is used in default.